timeester3648/MultiEngine-UTL/docs/module_json.md

 **Note 1:** Reflection supports nested classes, each class should be reflected with a macro and `to_struct()` / `from_struct()` will call each other recursively whenever appropriate.
 Containers of reflected classes are also supported with any level of nesting.
 See [examples](#structure-reflection).

 **Note 2:** Reflection does not impose any strict limitations on member variable types, it uses the same set of type traits as other methods to deduce appropriate conversions.
-It is expected however, that array-like member variable should support `.resize()` ([std::vector](https://en.cppreference.com/w/cpp/container/vector) and [std::list](https://en.cppreference.com/w/cpp/container/list) satisfy that) or provide an API similar to [std::array](https://en.cppreference.com/w/cpp/container/array).
-For object-like types it is expected that new elements can be inserted with `operator[]` (std::map](https://en.cppreference.com/w/cpp/container/map) and [std::unordered_map](https://en.cppreference.com/w/cpp/container/unordered_map) satisfy that).
+It is expected however, that array-like member variables should support `.resize()` ([std::vector](https://en.cppreference.com/w/cpp/container/vector) and [std::list](https://en.cppreference.com/w/cpp/container/list) satisfy that) or provide an API similar to [std::array](https://en.cppreference.com/w/cpp/container/array).
+For object-like types it is expected that new elements can be inserted with `operator[]` [std::map](https://en.cppreference.com/w/cpp/container/map) and [std::unordered_map](https://en.cppreference.com/w/cpp/container/unordered_map) satisfy that).

 > ```cpp
 > template <class T> constexpr bool is_reflected_struct;